From Size to Suspension to Conversion Kits, The Features of Bike Trailers that Really Matter

 - Best For: Parents that will use the trailer primarily as a bike trailer, and occasionally as a stroller or a jogger.

-- Our Top Pick: Thule Coaster XT
+- Our Top Picks: Thule Coaster XT, Burley Honey Bee

 - Best For: Families who do NOT plan on using their bike trailer as a stroller or jogger.